History of the SEC

 January – The Scottish Event Campus launches new conference space – The SEC Meeting Academy

-October - The SSE Hydro welcomes the Gymnastics as part of the Glasgow 2018 European Championships
+October - The OVO Hydro welcomes the Gymnastics as part of the Glasgow 2018 European Championships

 2017 - The Scottish Exhibition + Conference Centre (SECC) is being renamed and rebranded the ‘Scottish Event Campus’.

 2016 - The OVO Hydro retains its position as one of the top arenas in the world, ranking third in the Pollstar Top 100 global arenas and number 1 in the Billboard arena charts.

 2015 - Over the course of 2015, the OVO Hydro hosted 70 unique events, 130 performances and welcomed 1,164,287 visitors.